sylefeb/Silice/learn-silice/Documentation.md

 and Silice is happy to expose them for your enjoyment!

 `goto` always requires one cycle to ’jump’: this is a change of state in the FSM.
-Entering a `while` takes one cycle and then, if there is a single combinational chain inside, it takes exactly one cycle per iteration.
+Entering a `while` takes one cycle and then, if the block inside is a single combinational chain, it takes exactly one cycle per iteration.
 Exiting a `while` takes one cycle ; however when chaining loops only one cycle is required to enter the next loop.
-So the first loop adds two cycles, any additional loop afterwards adds a single cycle if there is nothing in between them.
+So the first loop takes one cycle to enter, any additional loop afterwards adds a single cycle if there is nothing in between them, the last loop takes one cycle to exit.

 Now, `if-then-else` is slightly more subtle.
 When applied to sequences of operations not requiring any control flow, an `if-then-else`